fresheneesz/TordlWalletProtocols/walletHostDevices/Hardware-Wallet.md

 ## Open Source

-Open source hardware is a rather new phenonmenon, but it has all [the same benefits](https://www.channelfutures.com/open-source/open-source-hardware-what-it-means-and-why-it-matters) of open source software.
+Open source hardware is a rather new phenomenon, but it has all [the same benefits](https://www.channelfutures.com/open-source/open-source-hardware-what-it-means-and-why-it-matters) of open source software.
 The primary benefit is that there are more eyes on the design and therefore more people that can find and fix bugs and other issues.
 In the long run, the quality of open source security products will be higher.

 ## Weaknesses

-* Hardware wallets are manufactured by a 3rd party, including the designers, component producers, product assembers, and shippers.
+* Hardware wallets are manufactured by a 3rd party, including the designers, component producers, product assemblers, and shippers.
 Any of these 3rd parties could potentially add malicious things to the device.
 * Perfect physical security is unattainable.
 There is no way to 100% prevent physically extracting information stored on the device (which is why it's important to use a passphrase, which isn't stored on device for longer than a few milliseconds after it has been input)

 ## See also